kp-prajwal/Demographic-Data-Analyzer/README.md

 # Demographic Data Analyzer
-*FCC Demographic Data Analyzer Project*
+*freeCodeCamp Demographic Data Analyzer Project*

 # The Project
-In this project, I had to write a function that would analyze demographic data.
-The data consisted of Census data obtained in 1994.
-I would parse through the data in order to address the questions provided by free code camp.
+In this project, I wrote a function that would analyze demographic data using Pandas.
+I was given a dataset of demographic data that was extracted from the 1994 Census database.
+I parsed through the data in order to address the questions provided by freeCodeCamp.

 To see the instructions please follow the link: **https://repl.it/@freeCodeCamp/fcc-demographic-data-analyzer**